gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to incubating Ivy publishing support

-Breaking changes have been made to the incubating 'ivy-publish' plugin, which provides an alternative means to publish to Ivy repositories.
+Breaking changes have been made to the incubating '`ivy-publish`' plugin, which provides an alternative means to publish to Ivy repositories.

-- An IvyPublication must be explicitly added to the `publications` container; no publication is added implicitly by the `ivy-publish` plugin.
+- An `IvyPublication` must be explicitly added to the `publications` container; no publication is added implicitly by the `ivy-publish` plugin.
-    - If no IvyPublication is configured then nothing will be published to Ivy.
+    - If no `IvyPublication` is configured then nothing will be published.
-- An IvyPublication does not include any artifacts or dependencies by default; these must be added directly or via a SoftwareComponent.
+- An `IvyPublication` does not include any artifacts or dependencies by default; these must be added directly or via a `SoftwareComponent`.
-    - If no artifacts are configured, an ivy.xml file will be published with no artifacts or dependencies declared.
+    - If no artifacts are configured, an `ivy.xml` file will be published with no artifacts or dependencies declared.
-- The `organisation`, `name` and `revision` cannot be changed via IvyDescriptor.withXml(): it was previously possible to do this, although it did not change the actual coordinates of the published module.
+- The `organisation`, `name` and `revision` cannot be changed via `IvyDescriptor.withXml()`: it was previously possible to do this, although it did not change the actual identity of the published module.
-    - In the future Gradle will provide a robust mechanism for modifying publication coordinates prior to publication.
+    - In the future Gradle will provide a robust mechanism for modifying publication identity prior to publication.
-- Identifiers in ivy modules (`organisation`, `module, `revision`) and artifacts (`name`, `ext`, `type`, `classifier`) have new character restrictions: these identifiers may not contain '/', '\' or any ISO Control Characters.
-Using these values generally made it impossible to resolve these modules, so we now prevent this at the time of publication.
+- Identifiers in ivy modules (`organisation`, `module`, `revision`) and artifacts (`name`, `ext`, `type`, `classifier`) have new character restrictions: these identifiers may not contain '`/`', '`\`' or any ISO Control Characters.
+Using these values generally made it impossible to resolve these modules, so this is now prevented at the time of publication.
 - Removed `GenerateIvyDescriptor.xmlAction` property.
 The `ivy.descriptor.withXml()` method provides a way to customise the generated module descriptor.
 - The `GenerateIvyDescriptor` task for a publication is not created until the publishing extension is first accessed.
 Any attempt to configure a `GenerateIvyDescriptor` should be enclosed within a `publishing` block.
 - Once the publishing extension is accessed as a property, it is no longer possible to further configure the extension using a `publishing` block.

-Be sure to check out the [Ivy Publishing User Guide Chapter] (userguide/publishing_ivy.html) and the [IvyPublication DSL reference](dsl/org.gradle.api.publish.ivy.IvyPublication.html) for complete description and examples of the new Ivy Publishing support.
+Be sure to check out the [Ivy Publishing User Guide Chapter](userguide/publishing_ivy.html) and the [IvyPublication DSL reference](dsl/org.gradle.api.publish.ivy.IvyPublication.html) for complete description and examples of the new Ivy Publishing support.

 ### Changes to new PMD support